Harshit-Git07/BlueLightCard/packages/client/README.md

 Read more on [Storybook](https://storybook.js.org/) and the [docs](https://storybook.js.org/docs/react/why-storybook)

-### Brand targeting
+### Brand targeting and internationalising
-There are 3 environment variables available to build targeted distributions i.e build a dist for blc brand in the australia region.
+There are 3 environment variables available to build targeted distributions i.e build a dist for a brand in the australia region.

  - `NEXT_APP_BRAND` - defaults to 'fallback'
  - `NEXT_APP_REGION` - defaults to 'GB'
  - `NEXT_APP_LANG` - defaults to 'en'

-The command for building a targeted distribution for the blc brand in the australia region
+The command for building a targeted distribution for a brand in the australia region

 ```
-NEXT_APP_BRAND=blc NEXT_APP_REGION=AU npm run build
+NEXT_APP_BRAND=[brand name] NEXT_APP_REGION=AU npm run build
 ```

 If none of the environment variables are set, then the defaults are used.